IBM-Cloud/vpc-api-samples/README.md

 # Getting Started

-This repository consists of a variety of code snippets intended to aid developer interaction with resources belonging to VPC on classic laaS Offering.
+This repository consists of a variety of code snippets intended to aid developer interaction with resources belonging to VPC on Classic IaaS offering.
 This repository is intended to be used for documentation purposes only and not to be included as a dependency.

 Examples are provided in the following languages:
 1. [Go](#go)